Tinkerforge/doc/de/source/Software/Brickv.rst

 "Browse..." button.

 .. note::
- On Windows you might need to install Atmel driver "atm6124_cdc.inf" from the drivers subdirectory in the Brick Viewer installation directory.
+ On Windows you might need to install Atmel driver ``atm6124_cdc.inf`` from the drivers subfolder in the Brick Viewer installation folder.

  If you have an old Linux kernel you might need to install the kernel driver from `here <http://www.embedded-it.de/en/microcontroller/eNet-sam7X.php>`__